Fed bows to market's more dovish view of soaring dollar

-NEW YORK/SAN FRANCISCO The Federal Reserve's back-pedaling on how aggressively it plans to raise interest rates acknowledges that the more dovish financial markets were right all along: turns out, the soaring dollar has stalled its policy-tightening plan.
+NEW YORK/SAN FRANCISCO, March 18 The Federal Reserve's back-pedaling on how aggressively it plans to raise interest rates acknowledges that the more dovish financial markets were right all along: turns out, the soaring dollar has stalled its policy-tightening plan.

 The U.S. central bank's far more modest inflation predictions, released on Wednesday, suggest that the strong currency and sagging oil prices are spooking policymakers more than they have let on.
 It sets the stage for later rate hikes than they expected, but which many investors have long anticipated.